chrisy2hats/mem-grep/README.md

 mem-grep
 ## About
-mem-grep is a utiling for finding information about the memory layout of a running process.
+mem-grep is a library for finding information about the memory layout of a running process.
-The aim is to provide a tool for the same usecase as [CheatEngine](https://www.cheatengine.org/) but for Linux
 Currently the tool focuses on finding and traversing heap pointers by exploiting the known layout of ELF binaries and the glibc heap

+## Examples
+For examples of how the library can be used look in the ``examples`` directory

-## Building - Backend
+## Building
 ### Dependencies
 A C++ compiler (both g++ and clang++ tested)
 cmake (Version 3 or newer)
 GNU make
 Linux Kernel providing process_vm_readv (v3.2 onwards)

-On an Ubuntu 18.04 system these dependencies can be satisfied by running
+On an Ubuntu/Debian system these dependencies can be satisfied by running
 ``
 sudo apt update && sudo apt install -y g++ cmake make ``